rosehaze/LaTeX-Notebook/README.md

 ```
 $ git clone [https://github.com/rosehaze/LaTeX-Notebook.git]
 ```
+I recommend downloading this notebook into it's own directory in order to more neatly contain this document's contents.

 ### LaTeX Version
 This code is large, and as such, runs most effectively with a full installation of TeX suite and complied with latexmk.
 As the graphics are complex, compilation time varies.